cajoue/frontend-nanodegree-mobile-portfolio/README.md

 ### Actions - Part 2
 * Used Chrome Devtools for analysis
 * Identified two functions that caused forced reflow
-* Resize Fix1- Removed unnecessary function determineDx and Moved DOM node selection out of resize loop
+* Resize Fix1 - Removed unnecessary function determineDx and Moved DOM node selection out of resize loop
 * Optimize images and minify dist folder
+* scroll Fix1 - used getElementsByClassName and reduced number of pizzas
 ### Initial results
 #### Console messages from Timing API
 Time to generate pizzas on load: 19.01 ms